HL7/US-Core/source/pages/_includes/get-all-enc-meds.md

 **Storyboard for this example**

-The following example is based upon the following scenario.
+This example is based upon the following scenario.

 Patient Brain Z has presented with the same condition (pneumonia) as in a previous inpatient encounter.
 Provider A (Dr Cayr) uses a desktop or mobile application to request all the medications from this previous inpatient encounter (Encounter A).